jberghoef/wagtail-tag-manager/README.md

 ![alt text](screenshot.png "Screenshot")

+*In this package the term "tag" is being used for code snippets being injected into HTML.
+This is not to be confused with tags used to identify content in the CMS, such as pictures and documents.*

 ## Features
+Wagtail Tag Manager offers functionality similar to platforms like **Adobe Dynamic Tag Management**, **Google Tag Manager** and **Tealium iQ** without the need of a third party.
+It's fully integrated into Wagtail.

+This approach comes with a couple of advantages, most prominently the ability to inject tags into a page before the response is send to a client.

 ### Administrators
 - Manage scripts and tags from within Wagtail, with powerful options to define load order.